August 16, 2023

 Here are answers to some frequently asked questions about Additional Voluntary Contributions:

-When employees leave service or end their employment with an employer, they can preserve, withdraw or transfer their AVCs.
+When your employees leave service or end their employment with you, they can preserve, withdraw or transfer their AVCs.

-A preserved benefit involves maintaining the employee’s benefit fund after they leave service or their employer terminates them.
-Employees not qualifying for a preserved pension benefit can withdraw their pension benefits in cash or transfer them to another scheme.
+A preserved benefit requires you to maintain your employee’s benefit fund after they leave service or get terminated from employment.
+If your employees don’t qualify for a preserved pension benefit, they can withdraw their pension benefits in cash or transfer them to another scheme.

 Here’s how this works:

-• If an employee has been a part of the pension scheme for more than two years, they can preserve their AVC in their pension fund till they reach their retirement age
+If your employee has been a part of the pension scheme for more than two years, they can preserve their AVC in their pension fund till they reach their retirement age.

-• If the employee has been a part of the scheme for less than two years and is not eligible for preserved retirement benefits, they can cash their AVCs equal to the value of their contributions minus any taxes deducted.
+If your employee has been a part of the scheme for less than two years and is not eligible for preserved retirement benefits, they can cash their AVCs equal to the value of their contributions minus any taxes deducted.

-• Employees who wish to transfer their AVCs can transfer their main pension scheme benefits to a new employer's scheme or an insurance company's Personal Retirement Savings Account.
+If your employees wish to transfer their AVCs, they can transfer their main pension scheme benefits to a new employer's scheme or an insurance company's Personal Retirement Savings Account.

 Pension providers invest AVCs in funds like shares and stocks.

-The aim is to ensure that the employee’s money continues to grow; this ‘growth’ is known as an investment return.
+The aim is to ensure that your employee’s money continues to grow; this ‘growth’ is known as an investment return.

 With Kota, you can: